WomenPlusPlus/deploy-impact-22-openedu-e/src/README.md

 - Collaboration of Authors
 - Class: collection
 - inter-connect

+## 💡💡 Special Features <a name = "specialfeatures"></a>
+- Multinlingual Support for Ontology with Django plugin: mockup of a website

 ## Repository Structure:
 The generic schema of folder is created as following: